 Charles River scientists participated in the OECD-led international validation of the uterotrophic assay, as well as validation of the male and female pubertal assays, the aromatase assay, and testing packages on many chemicals identified in the EPA’s first round of test orders.

-In addition our full portfolio of GLP endocrine disruptor assays listed below, the same studies may be run as non-GLP rapid-screening alternatives
+In addition our full portfolio of GLP endocrine disruptor assays listed below, many of the study designs may be run as non-GLP rapid-screening alternatives.

 - Estrogen receptor (ER) binding – rat uterine cytosol (OPPTS 890.1250)